NLLCommunity/heimdallr/README.md

 As a [Go](https://golang.org) project, you'll need to have Go installed on your machine.
 You can download it from the [official website](https://golang.org/dl/).

 > [!TIP]
 > You can use a Go version manager like [g](https://github.com/voidint/g) to easily manage multiple versions of Go on your machine.
+If you are using a dev container (see below), Go will already be installed for you.

 1. To contribute to Heimdallr, you'll need to fork the repository and clone it to your machine.
 You can do this by running the following command: